Eye Color Guide - The Most Common Eye Colors

 The human eye is both beautiful and unique.
 Much like a fingerprint, each individual's eye color is specific only to them, with no others sharing the same shape, color and appearance.
 So what eye colors are the most common, and which are the rarest?

-Those of you with brown eyes are in the majority—an estimated 70 to 90 percent of the world's population have brown eyes.
+An estimated 70-90% of the world's population has brown eyes.
 Aside from sharing the same rich eye color, you're also the proud owners of the most melanin (pigment) within your irises, meaning your eyes are naturally more protected from the sun.
-This, however, isn't to say you don't need sunglasses (you do).
-Plus, the right shades make you look fantastic.

-According to Merriam-Webster, hazel is 'a light brown to strong yellowish brown,' but we don't think that definition does these gorgeous eyes justice.
-Hazel-eyed people are second in line for the most melanin, but their pigment is concentrated around the edge of the iris, and dancing flecks of gold, brown or green fill the center.
-Hazel eyes are less common than brown eyes, which might be why they have yet to be represented as a Crayola crayon color.
-Sad but true.
+Hazel-eyed people are second in line for the most melanin, but their pigment is concentrated around the edge of the iris, and flecks of gold, brown or green fill the center.

-Congrats on being in the 8 percent of the world that have baby blues—your extended family just got a whole lot bigger!
+Roughly 8% of the world has blue eyes.
 Research shows that blue-eyed folks share a single, common ancestor.
-Scientists tracked a genetic mutation that took place thousands of years ago (think Ice Age) which is the cause of all blue-eyed people around today.
-Not only are your eyes swoon-worthy, but you also have better night vision, so it's easier to see if you're creeping around in the shadows and whatnot.
-(We're not here to judge.)
+Scientists tracked a genetic mutation that took place thousands of years ago, which is the cause of all blue-eyed people today.

-There might be fifty shades of gray, but only about 3 percent of the world's population is thought to have this rare eye color.
-Unfortunately, not much is known about gray eyes, but it's suspected that gray-eyed people have an even smaller amount of melanin in their eyes than blue-eyed people, and they have a different composition of the stroma that causes the light to scatter differently to create the mysterious, silvery hue.
+Only about 3% of the world's population is thought to have gray eyes.
+It's suspected that gray-eyed people have an even smaller amount of melanin in their eyes than blue-eyed people, and they have a different composition of the stroma that causes the light to scatter differently to create the mysterious, silvery hue.

 If there is one thing we can agree on, it's that all eyes are unique and beautiful.
-Additionally, thanks to colored contact lenses, it's possible to change your eye color even if you were born with a common brown.
+Additionally, thanks to colored contact lenses, it's possible to change your eye color even you don't require vision correction.

-Also, make sure to check out our Freshlook Contact Lenses, which are the most popular, and most widely recommended colored contact lens available.
+Also, make sure to check out our Air Optix Colors lenses, which are the most popular, and most widely recommended colored contact lens available.